Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Results

 \subsection{Response to Jittered Input}

 The model is in the same state as that for periodic pulse input, and all inter-module parameters are as in Table~\ref{tab:intermod_conn_params_ssvep}.
-A qualitative inspection of the outputs in Figure~\ref{fig:6}a shows that: first, the input frequency has a weak presence in the TCR output, and is absent in the Py4 and Py6 outputs; second, there is reduced phase alignment between the populations, and a lack of phase alignment between the retinal input and the TCR output, compared to those for the periodic input.
-The line psd plot in Fig.~\ref{fig:6}c shows peak power at frequencies that are much less than the input frequency of 10 Hz.
+A qualitative inspection of the outputs in Fig.~\ref{fig:6}a shows that: first, the input frequency has a weak presence in the TCR output, and is absent in the Py4 and Py6 outputs; second, there is reduced phase alignment between the populations, and a lack of phase alignment between the retinal input and the TCR output, compared to those for the periodic input.
+Interested readers may note, the membrane potentials of the populations is baseline corrected by subtracting their mean.
+The actual membrane potential values are TCR = -54.5, Py4 = -47.8 and Py6 = -35.3 mV.
+The line PSD plot in Fig.~\ref{fig:6}c shows peak power at frequencies that are much less than the input frequency of 10 Hz.
 STFT plots in Fig.~\ref{fig:6}b show noisy spectra for all the three populations.
 Herrmann-like plots for two different pulse amplitudes shown in Fig.~\ref{fig:7} further consolidate the absence of the jittered input frequency in the model response.
 This is in agreement with Notbohm \emph{et al}'s experimental observations.